List of colleges and universities in New Mexico

 The U.S. state of New Mexico is home to a variety of public and private colleges and universities.
-The largest institution is the University of New Mexico (UNM) in Albuquerque, which serves as the state's flagship public university and research institution.
-New Mexico State University (NMSU) in Las Cruces is the state's land-grant university, and the New Mexico Institute of Mining and Technology in Socorro specializes in science and engineering.
-The state's public institutions are overseen by independent board of regents rather than a single governing system.
-In addition to these universities, New Mexico has several regional four-year schools and a network of community colleges that provide associate degrees and vocational training.
+The largest institution is the University of New Mexico (UNM) in Albuquerque, which serves as the state's flagship public university.
+New Mexico State University (NMSU) in Las Cruces is the state's land-grant university and the New Mexico Institute of Mining and Technology in Socorro specializes in science and engineering.
+The state's public institutions are overseen by an independent board of regents rather than a single governing system.
+In addition to these universities, New Mexico has several regional universities and a network of community colleges that provide associate degrees and vocational training.